JensJoschi/variability_timing/methods.md

 ## 1. Overview
 We used climate station data to calculate mean winter onset and mean day length at winter onset for 25,340 locations.
 We then calculated winter predictability with three methods: First, we calculated the standard deviation in winter onset.
 This served as estimate of the reliability of day lenght as cue.
 Secondly, we estimated reliability of preceding autumn temperatures.
 For this we regressed temperatures of the last 30 days before winter onset for each year and calculated the between-years standard deviation of the slope.
 Thirdly, we determined the "colour of environmental noise" (Vasseur & Yodzis 2004), that is, the relative extent of long-frequency autocorrelations in temperatures.
 We then extracted photoperiodic response curves (PRCs) from 27 published studies (169 populations) along with their sampling locations.
 We calculated four-parameter dose-response curves to obtain estimates of lower and upper diapause limit, critical day length (inflection point) and slope of the curves.
 We converted critical day lengths into julian days, and we calculated variances within and between day lengths.
 We then correlated mean timing and variance components with the climate variables:
+0) critical day length was correlated with latitude
 1) mean diapause timing was correlated with mean winter onset (mean timing)
 2) mean diapause timing was correlated with an interaction of mean winter onset and day length predictability (conservative bet-hedging)
 3) Between-treatments variance were correlated with day length predictability (adaptive plasticity)